-Saturday 25 January 2020: we shall be on Pride Hill, Shrewsbury from 11am to 1pm and in Church Stretton from 2 to 4 pm.
+Saturday 25 January 2020: we shall be on Pride Hill, Shrewsbury from 11am to noon and in Church Stretton from 1.30 to 3 pm.
 We shall be leafleting and advertising the AGM and films on 13 February.
 Please come along, even if you can only spare a few minutes or just want to introduce yourself.

 Thank you very much to those of you who came to our talk on 11 November 2019.
 Over 70 people braved the cold and wet weather to hear our guest speaker, Kholoud Al Ajarma, tell the story of how her family was expelled from the village of Ajjur by the Israeli army during the Nakba (or Catastrophe) of 1947-1949.
 The village was then destroyed and is now part of an outdoor recreation facility for Israelis.
 It is ‘owned’ by the Jewish National Fund UK (JNF UK), a registered charity.
 Like many of the approximately 750,000 Palestinians who were expelled from their homes during the Nakba, Kholoud’s family still hold the title deeds to their property and the keys to their home.